Lifestories and news

 - Jere and Maffa Local Government Areas (LGA)

 We target both IDPs, who have fled to the outskirts of the city of Maiduguri (Jere LGA) or safe regional towns in the countryside (Monguno/Maffa), and host community members.

 In Nigeria, ZOA is active in two sectors:

 What we do in Nigeria

 Our relief activities in Borno State started in December 2016.
-ZOA reaches out to the most vulnerable internally displaced as well as to the host population who shared the little they had with new arrivals.
-We provide lifesaving support like unconditional cash and WASH to victims of the violence between the military and armed opposition groups like Boko Haram.
+ZOA reaches out to the most vulnerable internally displaced people as well as to the host population who shared the little they had with new arrivals.
+We provide lifesaving support like unconditional cash and WASH to victims of the violence between the military and organized armed groups like Boko Haram.

 Water and sanitation in overcrowded IDP camps

 ZOA also responds quickly to the high WASH needs in camps and communities.
 ZOA has a water and sanitation programme constructing waterpoints and latrines, combined with hygiene education.
 Started March 2020 special attention is being given to COVID-19 awareness and prevention measures.
 This includes distribution of soap.

 Over 16,799 people benefit from the WASH interventions in Jere, Monguno and Maffa area.

 If necessary, ZOA responds quickly to cholera outbreaks in its target areas.
 Due to over-congestion in IDP camps, cholera spreads quickly during rainy season.
 ZOA coordinates the response in the Jere area and distributes soap and dehydration/water tablets.
 ZOA staff chlorinates waterpoints and hold hygiene campaigns to prevent spreading of cholera.
 As a result, cholera stays under control in ZOA’s target area.